gristlabs/grist-help/help/en/docs/col-refs.md

 The **Project** `Newsletter template` is already assigned to the **Client** `Prime Builders International`.
 What happens if we try to assign this project to `ABC Construction Company`?

 *![two-way-error-1](images/columns/two-way-error-1.png)*
-{: .screenshot-half }

 A pop-up will appear that tells us the record is already assigned.
 If needed, you can reassign the record to the new **Client** by checking the box.

 *![two-way-error-2](images/columns/two-way-error-2.png)*
 {: .screenshot-half }

-To delete a two-way reference, select the refernce column you wish to keep then in the Creator Panel, click the trash icon next to 'Two-Way Reference'.
+To delete a two-way reference, select the reference column you wish to keep.
+Then in the Creator Panel, click the trash icon next to 'Two-Way Reference'.
 This will delete the reference column in the target table.
 For example, when the **Client** column in the *Projects* table is selected, clicking the trash icon will delete the **Projects** column in the target table, *Clients*.

 *![two-way-delete](images/columns/two-way-delete.png)*
-{: .screenshot-half }

-Alternatively, you can delete a two-way reference simply by selecting the column then by either selecting 'Delete column' from the column options menu or using the <code class="keys">*Alt* + *Minus*</code> keyboard shortcut.
+Alternatively, you can delete a two-way reference by selecting the column then by either selecting 'Delete column' from the column menu or using the <code class="keys">*Alt* + *Minus*</code> keyboard shortcut.

+Please note that two-way references cannot be used on [Formula](formulas.md) columns.

 ## Converting Text column to Reference